 The Right Semi Join operator returns each row from the second (bottom) input when there is a matching row in the first (top) input.

-SELECT * FROM tab1 t1 WHERE EXISTS (SELECT t2.Name FROM dbo.tab2 t2 WHERE t1.ProductName = t2.Name) OPTION(HASH JOIN) --or based on the Intersection Of Sets operation SELECT ProductName FROM tab1 INTERSECT SELECT Name FROM tab2 OPTION(HASH JOIN) --hash match chooses the table with less rows when building the hash table, --tab2 in the example.
+SELECT * FROM tab1 t1 WHERE EXISTS (SELECT t2.Name FROM dbo.tab2 t2 WHERE t1.ProductName = t2.Name) OPTION(HASH JOIN) --or based on the Intersection Of Sets operation SELECT ProductName FROM tab1 INTERSECT SELECT Name FROM tab2 OPTION(HASH JOIN) -- When building the hash table, the hash match join chooses the table with fewer rows. -- In this example, that is the tab2 table.

 NOTE: The INTERSECT set operator treats NULL values as equal and therefore a NULL value appears in the result set(as being one of the common values in tab1 and tab2) .